ghickman/tvrenamr/tvrenamr/README.markdown

 The online database to use for your episode names.
 Options are: thetvdb or tvrage

 __`organise: yes`__
-Organise your files within the rename directory.
+Organise your files within the renamed directory.

 __`renamed: /Volumes/Media/TV/`__
-The target directory to rename your files to.
+The target directory to move your renamed files to.

 __`the: true`__
-If a show has a leading 'The', such as 'The Wire', move it to the end of the show name: 'Wire, The'.
+If a show has a leading 'The', such as 'The Big Bang Theory', move it to the end of the show name: 'Big Bang Theory, The'.

 Below the defaults are shows that won't get renamed correctly using the default options.
 Taking CSI as the example you have: